jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 It is a silly server meant to show off the subtle semantics of [`threadWaitReadSTM`](http://hackage.haskell.org/package/base-4.14.0.0/docs/Control-Concurrent.html#v:threadWaitReadSTM).

-After registering for the notification `server` waits for the client to send something by calling [`recv`](https://hackage.haskell.org/package/network-3.1.1.1/docs/Network-Socket-ByteString.html#v:recv).
+After registering for the notification, `server` waits for the client to send packets by calling [`recv`](https://hackage.haskell.org/package/network-3.1.1.1/docs/Network-Socket-ByteString.html#v:recv).

 Another thread blocks on `waiter` which will return when there is data to read.

-If we run the test executable over and over again we will get output like:
+If we run the test executable repeatedly we will get output like:

 ```
 starting